bodo-ai/PyDough/documentation/metadata.md

 <!-- TOC --><a name="function-deducer-type-select-argument"></a>
 ### Function Deducer Type: Select Argument

-Function deducers of this type have a type string of `"constant"` and correspond to a function call that always returns the same type.
+Function deducers of this type have a type string of `"select argument"` and correspond to a function call that always returns a value of the same type as a specific argument.
 Verifiers of this type have the following additional key-value pairs in their metadata JSON object:

-- `value` (required): a type string ([see here for more information](#pydough-type-strings)) indicating what type the function always returns.
+- `value` (required): a non-negative integer indicating which argument to the function call should determine the output type of the function when called.

 Below are several examples the JSON for such deducers: